 6. No (or only few) fast in/out trades which cost a lot of profits are allowed.

 7. Late trades should only occur to avoid false signals and losses.

 How can your indicators help me improve my trading results?

 The biggest factors why people lose more money than they win are: Inexperience and emotions.
 Inexperience means that they do trades that have a low chance of producing profits.
 These indicators suggest trades that have a higher probability of succeeding.
 They give an asset some leeway, so they let the price run up a bit before they enter and also endure some drawdown in order to increase the probability of higher gains.
 This is why they do not enter at the absolute bottom and exit at the absolute top.
 The longer a signal is delayed, the more reliable and less risky it is.
 As long as it is not delayed too long, which again unnecessarily cuts profits.

-Indicators cannot magically make you stay rationally all of the time and make good decisions, but they can help you to keep your emotions in check.
+Indicators cannot magically let you stay rationally all of the time and always make good decisions, but they can assist with keeping your emotions in check.
 You should try to develop some confidence and trust in them by examining their past trades.
 This trust can help you to better keep your emotions under control in difficult situations.
 Of course, you should not trust them blindly, but if you are in doubt you can ask me or our trading community for help.

 The indicators are meant to help you to make better and faster buy and sell decisions based on mathematical rules instead of fear, risky overenthusiasm or dubious social media calls.
 You can use them to shield you from the "noise" that is all around you.

 Do you have any tips for improving my trading other than using your indicators?

 The best books on trading are the ones of the old masters, e.g. Jesse Livermoore, Gerald Loeb, Nicolas Darvas, George Soros, Mark Douglas, Curtis Faith.
 The rules of this game never change.
 They were the same 100 years ago as nowadays.